a-doyle/workflows/README.md

-# workflows
+# Workflow Management

-A project to showcase workflows
+This project is an example of workflow management